THE SACAS CODE OF CONDUCT:

 e.
 Anti-bacterial solution suitable for treating hook holds and other wounds on the fish.

-3. The use of keepnets are STRICTLY prohibited.
+3. The use of keepnets are NOT allowed.

 4. All Carp MUST be released unless sick or injured to the extend of no recovery in near future.